nicholasjclark/mvgam/docs/README.md

 #> [1] 72004899337
 ```

-Setting `k` to a smaller value results in less flexibility, as the
+Setting `k` to a smaller value results in less flexibility.
+This is
-number of basis functions that contribute to the functional behaviour is
+because number of basis functions that contribute to functional
-reduced
+behaviour is reduced

 ``` r
 lynx_mvgam_prior <- mvgam(data = lynx_train,